fantine/microseismic-detection-ml/README.md

 - `model_config`: Name of ML model configuration to use.
 This should correspond to a configuration file named `config/model_config.sh`.
 - `dataset`: Dataset identifier.
 Check the variables `train_file` and `eval_file` in `bin/train.sh` to ensure that this maps to the correct data.
-- `label`: Optional label to add to the job name.

 ### Set ML model parameters
 The parameters for an ML task can be configured by creating a corresponding configuration file: `config/your_model_config.sh`.
 Look at other ML model